 I spent two weeks exploring the trails and via ferratas of the Rosengarten going from South to North and then back again staying at all the different backcountry huts.

-Backstory of the Rosengarten
+The backstory of the Rosengarten Nature Park

 Unfortunately, it was the Kings rose garden that caused his demise.
-After kidnapping another kings daughter (as one does) he put on his invisibility belt (as one does) and ran away through his rose garden.
+After kidnapping another king’s daughter (as one does) he put on his invisibility belt (as one does) and ran away through his rose garden.
 The soldiers, hot on his tail, managed to track him by the footprints he left on the way.

-When he was caught and banished from the realm, he put a curse on the rose garden making it disappear from day and night.
-Luckily for us, this curse does not apply to the transition periods of sunrise and sunset and when the sky lights up, red, orange and pink, it’s the roses trying to come back down to where they once nestled.
+When he was caught and banished from the realm, he put a curse on the rose garden making it disappear day and night.
+Luckily for us, this curse does not apply to the transition periods of sunrise and sunset and when the sky lights up, red, orange, and pink, it’s the roses trying to come back down to where they once nestled.

-After a long time passed the mythical kings rose garden became known in German as the Rosengarten even though the roses don’t grow there anymore.
+After a long time passed the mythical king’s rose garden became known in German as the Rosengarten even though the roses don’t grow there anymore.

-Getting to the Trailhead - The Paolina hut
+Getting to the trailhead – the Paolina hut

 If you’re doing this trail from south to north then you need to start at the bottom of the Paolina Chairlift in Karersee (or Carezza al Lago in Italian).
 It’s a cute town that has plenty of accommodation options.